patcasrom/Tidy-Tuesday/README.md

 # Tidy-Tuesday

-A weekly project that builds off #makeovermonday style projects but aimed at the R ecosystem.
-An emphasis will be placed on understanding how to summarize and arrange data to make meaningful charts with ggplot2, tidyr, dplyr, and other tools in the tidyverse ecosystem.
+Tidy Tuesday is a weekly project that builds off #makeovermonday style projects using the R programming language.
+The emphasis is on using data wrangling/munging techniques using R to prepare the data to be analyzed and create meaningful visualizations.
+The most common packages I use to participate in this weekly community project are tidyr for data cleaning, dplyr for data manipulation, and ggplot2 for data visualization, among other tools in the tidyverse ecosystem.